auroraaeternae/Oligopoly/README.md

-## Oligopoly
+# Oligopoly

-#points of improvement and todos
+## points of improvement and todos
--did not implement help screen
+* did not implement help screen
--more space to work on expected revenues
+* more space to work on expected revenues

+## description

 project for 새로매, Saeromae, immitating the behaviors of firms in an oligopoly market.